 One Up! may be one of the most fast-paced and cutthroat of games on this list, but it is also one of the most fun.
 It can be played with as few as two players and its compact size means that it’s perfect for travel.

-Last, but certainly not least on this list of games like Scrabble comes Typo — and excellent word game to add to your collection!
+Last, but certainly not least on this list comes Typo — and excellent word game to add to your collection!
 This game functions a lot like the other games in this article where the main objective is to make the most words from the hand that is dealt to you.

 Each player is dealt 12 cards, each with a letter on it.
 They are required to form as many words as possible from the cards given to them.
 As the game progresses, you can also add to previously formed words and make new words entirely.

 This is another great educational game and keeps you thinking critically while improving your vocabulary.
-So if you’re looking for more board games like Scrabble make sure to add Typo to your games night!
+So if you’re looking for more board games similiar to Scrabble make sure to add Typo to your games night!

 There are countless games like Scrabble out there that are sure to keep even the biggest of word geeks entertained.
 So if you love word games and are looking to diversify your game nights, make sure to check out any of the games on this list!

-Are you looking for more games like Scrabble?
+Are you looking for more games similiar to Scrabble?
 Have any suggestions that didn’t make the list?
 Let us know in the comments!